simplay/master_thesis/Data/README.md

 ## Quick Start

 + Complete valid dataset structure (see below)
-+ Optionally, re-enumerate images by using the scripts in `.Source/normalize_sensor_data/`.
++ Optionally, re-enumerate the dataset files by using [this](https://github.com/simplay/file_renamer/blob/master/renamer.rb) file renamer.
 + Run `.Source/compute_flows/run.sh` to generate the optical flow fields.
 Those will be stored in the dataset's root directory.
 + Run `.Source/init_data/init_data.m` to generated all required pipeline inputs.